MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embedded-multi-geo.md

 ![Capacities with different locations](media/embedded-multi-geo/pbie-multi-geo-location-different.png)

-It’s also available in the Admin Portal in Powerbi.com.
-In the Admin portal, choose ‘Capacity settings,’ and then switch to ‘Power BI Embedded’ tab.
+It's also available in the Admin Portal in Powerbi.com.
+In the Admin portal, choose 'Capacity settings,' and then switch to 'Power BI Embedded' tab.

 ![View in admin portal](media/embedded-multi-geo/pbie-multi-geo-admin-portal.png)